CB2 micro

 4.1 Set the PAL/NTSC jumper

-After you have successfully assembled your CB2 micro KIT, make sure you have set the J1 (PAL/NTSC) correctly.
+After you have successfully assembled your CB2 micro, make sure you have set the J1 (PAL/NTSC) correctly.
 J1 must be open when PAL is used and shorted on NTSC.
 Use a short piece of a cut component lead to short out the jumper on NTSC.

 4.2 Connect the keyboard